 I played football through high school, so I know how tough it is.
-I had the enviable combination of being short and slow so I was no star, but stuck it out.
-I took my lumps and I’m probably a better person for it.
+I had the enviable combination of being short and slow, so I was no star, but stuck it out.
+I took my lumps, and I’m probably a better person for it.
 But I didn’t play until 7th grade because my mom wouldn’t let me.
-My neighbor played little league football and I envied the hell out of him.
-(Side note: she also wouldn’t let me play the drums and I still have deep seeded issues from that.)
+My neighbor played little league football, and I envied the hell out of him.
+(Side note: she also wouldn’t let me play the drums, and I still have deep seeded issues from that.)

 There are reasons for my second thoughts.
 The first being that when your kid wants something so bad, it’s tough not to try to give it to him/her if you can.
 You want them to be happy.
 The second is that our local youth football program has such a great partnership with the high school and the community.
 The third reason is: most kids growing up today are soft.
-The discipline, concentration and determination it takes to play football pays off in other parts of their life as well.
+The discipline, concentration, and determination it takes to play football pays off in other parts of their life as well.

 We all start out the same way: we have these preconceived notions of what our kids will or will not do before they’re even born.
-You still hear them from people who don’t have kids or are expecting: my kid will never: throw tantrums, play a violent sport, watch TV, eat sugar, play with his wee-wee … Then we actually have kids and everything changes.
+You still hear them from people who don’t have kids or are expecting: my child will never: throw tantrums, play a violent sport, watch TV, eat sugar, play with his wee-wee … Then we have kids and everything changes.

-You may love basketball, but your kid might be short, can’t dribble and hates wearing shorts because they chafe the inside of his thighs.
+You may love basketball, but your child might be short, can’t dribble and hates wearing shorts because they chafe the inside of his thighs.
 He might love to swim, dance or design dresses.
 You just don’t know.
-But one thing I do know: keep him/her from doing what they really love and you will regret it.
-A buddy of mine is still pissed that his mom never let him play football and he still brings it up (with fire in his eyes) 30 years later.
-Not to mention, having to tell your 6th grade buddies you can’t do something because, and I quote, “my mom won’t let me” is a recipe for disaster.
+But one thing I do know: keep him/her from doing what they love, and you will regret it.
+A buddy of mine is still pissed that his mom never let him play football, and he still brings it up (with fire in his eyes) 30 years later.
+Not to mention, having to tell your 6th-grade buddies you can’t do something because, and I quote, “my mom won’t let me” is a recipe for disaster.
 I’ve lived that nightmare.